 Housing for cows

 Floor –Pucca, strong concrete cemented, impervious to moisture ,and have slope 1 in 60 towards gutter.
 Plinth should be 2ft. higher than ground.

 Walls-3ft. high lengthwise brick wall on sides, End wall should be solid made of bricks.

-Roof– 14-16ft. high at the center and 8ft. high on the side wall .there should be hang over 3ft beyond wall to prevent rain water from entering cow shade.
-Roof should be of asbestos, cement asbestos, or tile. thatched roof can replace asbestos in low cost housing
+Roof– 14-16ft. high at the center and 8ft. high on the side wall .there should be hang over 3ft beyond the wall to prevent rain water from entering cow shade.
+Roof should be of asbestos, cement asbestos, or tile. the thatched roof can replace asbestos in low cost housing

 TAIL TO TAIL SYSTEM OF HOUSING

 |ITEMS||LENGTH IN METER|

 Feed chart and lactation chart for this 10 cows dairy farm is given in Feed and lactation chart link

 |Economics of dairy farming with 10 indigenous dairy breed/ crossbred cows|

 |Project cost||Cost.
 In Rs.|